General Health Questionnaire

 The General Health Questionnaire (GHQ) is a psychometric screening tool to identify common psychiatric conditions.

-It has been translated and validated in at least two languages in addition to English, including Spanish and Persian.
+It has been translated and validated in at least two languages in addition to English, Spanish and Persian.
 The latter used in different fields and generations.
 Also, using GHQ was beneficial in high-tech systems personnel.

 The questionnaire comprises a number of questions, each with a four-point Likert scale for responses.
 There are versions with 12, 28, 30 and 60 questions.
 It is considered valid for use on adults and adolescents, but not children, and is available for purchase.

 Scoring

 The questions in the GHQ have the response choices of Better/Healthier than Normal, Same as Usual, Worse/More than Usual, and Much Worse/More than Usual.
 These responses can be scored using the Likert or GHQ scale.
 Using the Likert scale the response choices are given the values 0, 1, 2, and 3 respectively.
 When a participant completes the questionnaire the values of their responses are then summed to give a final score between 0 and 180.
 Using the GHQ scale, the response choices are given values of 0, 0, 1, and 1 respectively.
 In this case, the final score can range from 0 to 60.
 Medical professionals establish score ranges that indicate the severity of any psychiatric issues.
 The questions can also be broken into sections that target specific psychiatric issues such as anxiety disorder, depression, and bipolar disorder.
 These sections can be scored individually as well, to determine the severity.
 The score ranges used to distinguish between different severities of psychiatric issues are established by each medical professional, so there is no widely accepted set range.